-The goal of College Counseling is to help our Rhetoric students open doors for future educational opportunities to prepare them for careers that will use their gifts and talents to glorify God.
+The goal of College Counseling is to help our Rhetoric School students open doors for educational opportunities to prepare them for careers that will use their gifts and talents to glorify God.
 How is this done?
-As a student progresses from freshmen to senior, opportunities are provided to engage in grade-appropriate instruction and activities that will help position them for their future.
+As a student progresses from freshman to senior, opportunities are provided to engage in grade-appropriate instruction and activities that will help position them for their future.

-For additional information, check out College Counseling on the Academics link on the Cary Christian School website: www.CaryChristianSchool.org
+For additional information, check out College Counseling on the ACADEMICS page on the Cary Christian School website: Cary Christian School or www.CaryChristianSchool.org